GST return filing

 Overview of consequences imposed for non-compliance with GSTR-4 rules:

 Non-compliance with GSTR-4 rules draws consequences, underscoring the significance of adherence.
-Penalties can also include financial repercussions and capacity prison effects.
+Penalties can also include financial repercussions and criminal consequences.
 To avoid consequences, businesses must prioritize accurate and well-timed filing, ensuring all necessary facts are appropriately documented and submitted.

 Importance of timely and accurate filing to avoid consequences: